Bridgy Fed

 is_enabled(to_proto, explicit=False)[source]

-Returns True if this user can be bridged to a given protocol.
+Returns True if this user is bridged to a given protocol.

 Reasons this might return False: * We haven’t turned on bridging these two protocols yet. * The user is opted out or blocked. * The user is on a domain that’s opted out or blocked. * The from protocol requires opt in, and the user hasn’t opted in. * explicit is True, and this protocol supports to_proto by, but the user hasn’t explicitly opted into it.